Park Hang-seo: Personal life

 Park is a devout Methodist Protestant.

+Just after the 2002 FIFA World Cup, Park received the Maengho Medal, the second-class Order of Sport Merit in South Korea, alongside other coaches and players of the national team, who reached the World Cup semi-finals.
+In December 2022, he also got the Heungin Medal, the second-class Order of Diplomatic Service Merit, due to his contribution to the relationship between South Korea and Vietnam.

 During his tenure as Vietnam coach, he was nicknamed "Coach Terminator" by the Vietnamese media due to his supposed role in the resignation or sacking of more notable managers for losses against the lower-ranked Vietnam team.
 These managers include Guus Hiddink, Ján Kocian, Sven-Göran Eriksson, Antoine Hey, Simon McMenemy, Sirisak Yodyardthai, Alexandre Gama and Bert van Marwijk.

+Ahead of the 2024 season, Park was appointed the sports advisor of Bắc Ninh, a Vietnamese third division team.

+On 9 April 2025, Park was appointed vice-president of the Korea Football Association along with Shin Tae-yong and Kim Byung-ji by president Chung Mong-gyu.